 Gail’s executive banking career spanned 35 years, split equally between South Africa and Australia.
 While in South Africa, Gail held a number of senior executive positions in the Nedbank Group.

 Gail served as the Group Chief Executive Officer and Managing Director of two banks in Australia – St.George Bank from 2002 to 2007 and Westpac from 2008 to 2015.
 In 2008, these two banks came together under Gail’s leadership in what was the largest in-market merger in Australian financial services.
 At the time of her retirement in February 2015, The Westpac Group was the country’s 2nd largest bank and the 12th largest bank in the world, in terms of market capitalisation.

 Gail is currently engaged in various roles globally as well as in Australia, including as a:

-- Member of the PLuS Alliance Advisory Board
+• Member of the Australian American Leadership Dialogue Advisory Board

-Gail holds a Bachelor of Arts degree and Higher Diploma of Education from Cape Town University, a Masters of Business Administration (with Distinction) from the University of the Witwatersrand, and she has also completed the INSEAD Advanced Management Program in Fontainebleau.
+Gail holds a Bachelor of Arts degree and Higher Diploma of Education from the University of Cape Town, a Masters of Business Administration (with Distinction) from the University of the Witwatersrand, and she has also completed the INSEAD Advanced Management Programme in Fontainebleau.

-Gail has been awarded an Honorary Doctorate of Business by the University of New South Wales, Macquarie University and Charles Sturt University.
+Gail has been awarded three Honorary Doctorates of Business, by the University of New South Wales, Macquarie University and Charles Sturt University.
 She has also been conferred an Honorary Doctorate of Science in Economics by the University of Sydney.